psipred/protein-vae/README.md

 ```
 AEVPSGEQLFNSNCSACHIGGNNVIISHKTLRKEALEKYAMNSLEAIRYQVVNGKNAMPAFGGRLNEEEIDAIATYVLGQAELD--------------------------------------------------------
 ```
 Only provide one sequence in a given file (you can still output multiple based on the one).
-Make sure to pad the sequence up to 140 characters long with a '-' symbol.
+If you wish you can pad the sequence up to 140 characters long with a '-' symbol as above however this is not necessary (see the Seq-to-Metal-Seq example).
 Sequences longer than 140 will be chopped.
-If you do not provide a sequence the
+If you do not provide a sequence the default example will be used.

 2. Run the Script